 Central Supplier database versus vendor registration

-As you know the Government has launched the Central Supplier Database on 1 September 2015.
-One of the purposes is “the establishment of a Central Supplier Database (CSD) that will result in one single database to serve as the source of all supplier information for all spheres of government.
+As you all know the Government has launched the Central Supplier Database on 1 September 2015.
+One of the purposes for the Central Supplier Database is “the establishment of a Central Supplier Database (CSD) that will result in one single database to serve as the source of all supplier information for all spheres of government.
 The purpose of centralising government’s supplier database is to reduce duplication of effort and cost for both supplier and government while enabling electronic procurement processes”.
-If you are doing business with the Government or if you intend to do business with Government in the near future, you will have to register on the Central Supplier Database by 1 April 2016.
+If you are doing business with the Government or if you intend to do business with Government in the near future, you will have to register on the Central Supplier Database.